Valentine’s day gives us a great excuse to show the people who matter to us that we appreciate them.

 Support A Cause They Believe In

 Your employees show interest in your company by working hard for you.
-Reciprocating this by finding out something that is important to them is a very thoughtful and meaningful way to show them that you care.
+Reciprocating this by finding out something that is important to them and supporting it is a very thoughtful and meaningful way to show them that you care.

 Maybe it will inspire you!